Raymon D. Hartmann

 Internship City of Port Orange - Spring 2013

 I learned a lot from working at my internship with the City of Port Orange.
-I thought that I
+I thought

 would only be working at City Hall for the city of Port Orange but it seems that the city hall is like the top of the tree and all of the police stations, fire stations, public works, waste water plants, and warehouses are its branches.
 So I got to meet more people than I could imagine in 5 months and it was wonderful.
 The people who work for the city of Port Orange are very good people.

 I would have to say that the biggest thing I learned was how communication works in a corporate or government environment.
 Reason being is that I have worked with clients from residential districts but as well as working in the construction field with my father; it is a very different environment.
 I enjoyed my time with the city of Port Orange as well as the police and fire departments.
 This was definitely a memorable experience.